alukosdev/ccsp/reference/glossary.md

 FAM monitors and records all activity within designated file repositories at the user level, and generate alerts on policy violations.
 ==- Financial Management
 Do we have the funds and can we allocate them appropriately?
 Are we receiving a good return on investment (ROI)?
 Are we good stewards of the money entrusted to us?
 Are we making a profit?
+==- Forensic Science
+Forensic science is generally defined as the application of science to the law.
 ==- Forklifting
 The idea of moving an existing legacy enterprise application to the cloud with little or no code changes.
 ==- Fraggle Attack
 A variation to the Smurf attack is the Fraggle attack.
 The attack is essentially the same as the Smurf attack but instead of sending an ICMP echo request to the direct broadcast address, it sends UDP packets.
+==- Functional Testing
+Functional testing is performed to confirm the functional aspect of a product.
+It verifies that a product is performing as expected based on the initial requirements laid out.
 ==- Functionality Replication
 Used to duplicate processing capability at a secondary location.
 The secondary location could be with the same CSP or it could be a different CSP.
 It occurs anytime a needed *function*, including DNS, database, or other functionality is replicated to a CSP's other facilities.
 ==-